itay1313/scary-figma-plugin/README.md

 1. Run the plugin from Figma's plugin menu
 2. Choose a preset image or upload your own
-3. Customize the settings:
-   - Display duration (1-10 seconds)
-   - Image size (50-400 pixels)
-   - Offset from cursor (0-100 pixels)
-4. The image will appear next to your cursor and follow it for the specified duration
+3. The image will appear in your canvas with a spooky red glow effect
-5. Use the "Undo" button to remove the image immediately if needed
+4. Watch your teammates jump in surprise! 😱

 ## 🎮 Controls

 - **Preset Images**: Click on any preset image to use it immediately
 - **Custom Upload**: Drag and drop an image or click the upload zone
-- **Duration**: Slide to adjust how long the image appears (1-10 seconds)
-- **Size**: Adjust the image dimensions (50-400 pixels)
-- **Offset**: Control how far the image appears from the cursor (0-100 pixels)
+- **Preview**: See your selected image before creating it
-- **Undo**: Click the undo button to remove the current image
+- **Send**: Click the send button to create the image in your canvas

 ## 🔧 Development